Julian/lean.nvim/README.rst

       -- Infoview support
       infoview = {
-        -- Automatically open an infoview on entering a Lean buffer? autoopen = true,
+        -- Automatically open an infoview on entering a Lean buffer?
+        -- Should be a function that will be called anytime a new Lean file -- is opened.
+Return true to open an infoview, otherwise false.
+        -- Setting this to `true` is the same as `function() return true end`, -- i.e. autoopen for any Lean file, or setting it to `false` is the -- same as `function() return false end`, i.e. never autoopen. autoopen = true,

         -- Set infoview windows' starting dimensions.